Porto Alegre: Educational system

 There are three important universities in Porto Alegre: the Federal University of Health Sciences of Porto Alegre (UFCSPA), the Federal University of Rio Grande do Sul (UFRGS) and the Pontifical Catholic University of Rio Grande do Sul (PUCRS) all of which ranked among the top universities in Brazil and Latin America.
-UFRGS is also one of the 3 main universities in the country for post-graduation work.
+UFRGS is also one of the three main universities in the country for post-graduation work.
 The PUCRS technological park – TECNOPUC – is one of the largest scientific and technological parks in Latin America with interaction of graduate courses, research and innovation.
 PUCRS is also one of the best universities for air transport and pilot formation in the world.
 Other very important universities are the Lutheran University of Brazil - (Universidade Luterana do Brasil) - ULBRA and UNISINOS, among other university centers.

+Health

+In 2005, the city had a diverse set of healthcare facilities, totaling 519 establishments, of which 133 were public and 105 were municipal.
+Among these, 40 provided full hospitalization and 188 were linked to the Unified Health System (SUS).
+The total number of beds available was 7,701, with 1,542 being public and 271 of these being municipal.
+In terms of services, 365 establishments offered comprehensive outpatient care, 132 provided dental treatment, 33 had full emergency services, and 21 SUS-linked establishments had ICU units.

+Additionally, several hospitals in the city received national recognition for their excellence in recent years.
+In 2001, Hospital Independência was awarded the Quality Hospital Award by SUS.
+The following year, in 2002, the Hospital de Clínicas de Porto Alegre, Hospital São Lucas from PUC-RS, the Institute of Cardiology of Rio Grande do Sul, and Policlínica Santa Clara of Santa Casa de Misericórdia were honored.
+Laboratory Weinmann also stood out by receiving the National Health Management Award – Gold Level in the Laboratory category for the 2003-2004 cycle.

+Other nationally recognized institutions, either for their overall performance or specific specialties, include Hospital Psiquiátrico São Pedro, Hospital Moinhos de Vento, Hospital Nossa Senhora da Conceição, and Hospital Fêmina.